Graduate Program Overview

 - a description of any relevant research and/or work experience

 - whether you have applied for or have a scholarship

 - names, phone numbers and email addresses of two to three academic or research references

 - the reason you would like to work with that particular faculty member.

 Frequently Asked Questions about Integrative Biology

 If the faculty member is interested in accepting you into their graduate program, they will encourage you to submit a formal application.
-Find out more about the application process, scholarships & awards and student stipend information from the CBS Associate Dean of Research Office.
-Inquires about the application process can also be directed to the CBS Admissions Secretary, Karen White.
+Find out more about the application process, tuition and fees, scholarships & awards and student stipend information from the CBS Associate Dean of Research Office.
+Inquires about the application process can also be directed to the CBS Admissions Assistant, Karen White.
 You should be aware that students with insufficient command of the English language may not qualify for a Teaching Assistantship.

 Additional program information can be obtained from the Office of the Associate Dean, Research.